Can a small business have only one employee?

 Being bonded means you have purchased a surety bond that offers limited guarantees to clients.
 Being insured means that you have an insurance policy that protects against accidents and liabilities, often with greater limits than bonds.
 Apr 19, 2021

-See also What is liability insurance Nevada?
+See also What is a bond from an insurance company?